 One of the more interesting themes to emerge from Jiang’s accounts of the history of theater in Dalin is the close association with the erotic entertainment industry.
 Showing erotic films is commonly a symptom of decline in the theater business—but in Dalin it sounds as if Jiǎn Déqīng 簡德卿, town mayor in the 1950s, actively supported the development of theaters and teahouses specializing in the carnal arts.
 In fact, the former mayor was responsible for building two theaters in town, including the one seen in this post2.
 Even in the booming years of the 1960s these theaters were known for lewd stage shows and stripteases, a practice known locally as niúròuchǎng 牛肉場 (literally “beef market”), although these were by no means the only forms of entertainment offered here.

 Finally, I noticed a striking similarity between the architectural style of Xinxing Theater and Yuandong Theater in Běidǒu 北斗.
-Both were built around the same time so there’s a decent chance the same builders may have been involved.
+Both were built around the same time so there’s a decent chance the same architect may have been involved.

 - Despite the unusual abundance of photos and information available online this theater was one of my random finds on Google Maps.
 It’s interesting what you can find browsing around satellite maps in search of buildings of the expected dimensions! ↩